STAM-NDSU/UnderstandingTestDeletion/README.md

 1. **Prepare input:**

-- Please follow the instructions [here](/testdelbench/inputs/projects/README.md) to download the projects.
+- Please follow the instructions [here](/deltestbench/inputs/projects/README.md) to download the projects.
 Projects are required to be present in local machine for the other steps to run properly.
 - Also, we filter out refactored tests using [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner).
-Please follow the instructions [here](/testdelbench/inputs/RefactoringMiner/README.md) to run the RefactoringMiner on the downloaded projects and generate the csv file that contains identified refactors throughout the commit history of the project.
+Please follow the instructions [here](/deltestbench/inputs/RefactoringMiner/README.md) to run the RefactoringMiner on the downloaded projects and generate the csv file that contains identified refactors throughout the commit history of the project.

-2. **Change directory to testdelbench:** From root directory, run the following command:
+2. **Change directory to deltestbench:** From root directory, run the following command:

 ```
-    cd testdelbench
+    cd deltestbench
 ```

 3. **Generate Candidate Commits:** To generate candidate test deletion commits, run the following command: